These guidelines will assist departments, laboratories and centers (DLCs) in hosting minors as interns or employees at MIT.

 What is an internship?

 An internship is a program designed to provide a practical and educational experience to the participant (intern) where the intern is the primary beneficiary of his/her activities.
 MIT discourages unpaid internships unless the intern is receiving academic credit for the experience.
-Please review the following factors established by the Department of Labor related to unpaid internships and discuss the specific situation with your HRO before determining if the internship may be unpaid.
+Please review the following factors established by the Department of Labor related to unpaid internships and discuss the specific situation with your HRO and the Office of the General Counsel before determining if the internship may be unpaid.

 - The intern and MIT both understand that the intern is not entitled to compensation for the time spent in the internship.